 And I tooke possession of the Island in his Majties. name, as knowing it to be granted by the Kings Letters Pattents, leaving the Union Flagg flying

-This act of planting the Union Jack on Trinidad prompted a minor diplomatic incident nearly 200 years later.
+This act of planting the Union Flag on Trinidad prompted a minor diplomatic incident nearly 200 years later.
 The island seems to have had a more lively history than can be covered here, but it was ‘discovered’ by the Portuguese in the sixteenth-century, visited by Halley in 1700, declared a principality by a self-styled prince in 1893, and then on 24 July 1895, a Times reporter writes from Rio de Janeiro that:

 There is growing excitement here about the British occupation of Trinidad Island.
 The Brazilian Government has sent two notes to the British Legation emphatically protesting against the occupation…

 The British wanted it as a convenient station for transatlantic cables and apparently they based their claim on Halley’s visit:

 Reuter’s Agency is informed on good authority that the British title to Trinidad Island dates from 1700, when it was taken possession of by Dr. Halley…

 Two weeks later The Times gave more detail about Halley’s visit during his “celebrated scientific cruise” in the “strangely named sloop the Paramour Pink” and noted that he was “said to have left some pigs and sheep [sic] behind him, but after an unsuccessful struggle for existence they succumbed to inanition or the land crabs.”